Stay Healthy During Flu Season

-During the flu season we want to make sure you're up-to-date on your flu facts.
-When you're informed and aware, you're more likely to avoid illness.
-Read our recommendations for staying healthy this flu season and be sure you understand your coverage.
+During flu season, we want to make sure you're up to date on our recommendations for staying healthy and you understand what your plan covers.

 Get a Flu Vaccine

-- People with heart disease and those who have had a stroke
+- People with asthma, diabetes, heart disease, HIV or AIDS, cancer, and those who have had a stroke

 - Adults 65 and older

 - Children younger than five, especially children younger than two years of age.

 Note: For the 2018–2019 flu season, the CDC recommends the flu shot for those aged six months and older, as well as FluMist for those aged two to 49 years.
 Blue Cross Blue Shield of Massachusetts will cover the cost of the FluMist.
 Consult a health care professional with questions.

 Important Note for Children

 Children aged six months through eight years who have never received a flu vaccine may need more than one dose when they first receive it.
 Parents should check with their child's pediatrician first.